 I Bullshitted My Way to the Top of Paris Fashion Week

 Google the name of this apparently Italian man and you'll find page after page of his denim jeans.
 But he doesn't exist, obviously.
 He's absolutely a knock-off.
 But who for?
-If it's Armani, Peviani isn't benefitting from the brand association; the logo looks nothing like Armani's.
+If its Armani, Peviani isn't benefitting from the brand association, as the logo doesn't look anything like Armani's.
 Whatever: people are buying his stuff nonetheless.
 He has a brand in his own right and is doing everything a designer should do.
 Apart from existing.
 There's a void where he should be.

 I'm going to fill that void: become Georgio Peviani and help him fulfil his potential, by becoming the toast of an industry fake enough to be deceived by a fake man.
 I'm taking Georgio Peviani to Paris Fashion Week.

 The first step: buying the domain to www.georgiopeviani.com.